The Beastro is open Saturdays and Sundays from 11 a.m.-2 p.m. through the end of October.

 The Salisbury City Park is located in the heart of the city on each side of the east prong of the Wicomico River.
 The park lands are bounded by East Main Street, Snow Hill Road, North Park Drive, South Park Drive, and Beaglin Park Drive.

-On the middle of the park is the Salisbury Zoo and just east, Ben’s Red Swings, a community playground.
+In the middle of the park is the Salisbury Zoo and just east is Ben’s Red Swings, a community playground.

-The park is also home to the Salisbury Dog Park and the Salisbury Skate Park.
+The park is also home to the Salisbury Dog Park, the Salisbury Skatepark and a disc golf course.

 The Salisbury Zoo offers free Wi-Fi to its visitors.